 The COVID-19 pandemic forced companies to quickly transition to remote work in 2020 to maintain business continuity.
 Since then, virtual meetings have taken on a life of their own.
+So, virtual meeting etiquette is especially important to keep things professional.

 In 2020, Zoom had 300 million participants per day!